JacobPaxton/data_science_notes/ds_notes.md

 - Don't upload a photo

 ## Other hot notes
+- For cool model look at XG Boost
+- For advanced web scraping look into Selenium
+- Zach: Consistency > Intensity, Motivation is important, Doing data science > learning about data science, Publish!, If it's worth doing, it's worth getting started
+- Zach: ask in interview "what does professional development look like for your employees?"
 - **Dictionary comprehension:** pd.Series({key:function(value) for value in value_list})
 - pd.qcut() ----- bins equal amounts of data
     * different from pd.cut(), which makes equal-width bins